pact-foundation/nestjs-pact/README.md

 })();
 ```

+`npx ts-node test/pact/publish-pacts.ts`

 Run the file and you are good to go :)

-Note: in your 'tsconfig.json' file make sure you set `allowJs` to `true` in order to run the file
+Note: in your `tsconfig.json` file make sure you set `allowJs` to `true` in order to run the file

 ### Producer